 F1.5 Advancement to Candidacy for a Master’s Degree

-By Academic Senate regulation, a minimum period of study of one term must intervene between formal advancement to candidacy and the conferring of the master’s degree.
-Students under Plan I students must be advanced to candidacy before filing their theses.
+By Academic Senate regulation, students must formally advance to candidacy before the master’s degree can be conferred.
+Plan I students must be advanced to candidacy before filing their theses.
 Plan II students must be advanced prior to taking the comprehensive examination or submitting the capstone project.

 Students advancing under Plan I submit individual applications for candidacy that list the proposed thesis committee.
 Students advancing to candidacy under Plan II are included on a list submitted by their program to the Graduate Degrees office.